quicwg/base-drafts/draft-ietf-quic-http.md

 request if the server does not send a GOAWAY frame to indicate what streams it might have acted on.

-For unexpected closures caused by error conditions, a QUIC CONNECTION_CLOSE frame MUST be used.
-However, a GOAWAY MAY be sent first to provide additional detail to clients.
+For unexpected closures caused by error conditions, a QUIC CONNECTION_CLOSE or APPLICATION_CLOSE frame MUST be used.
+However, a GOAWAY MAY be sent first to provide additional detail to clients and to allow the client to retry requests.
+Including the GOAWAY frame in the same packet as the QUIC CONNECTION_CLOSE or APPLICATION_CLOSE frame improves the chances of the frame being received by clients.

 If a connection terminates without a GOAWAY frame, the last stream identifier is effectively the highest possible stream identifier (as determined by QUIC's MAX_STREAM_ID).

 An endpoint MAY send multiple GOAWAY frames if circumstances change.
 For instance, an endpoint that sends GOAWAY without an error code during graceful shutdown could subsequently encounter an error condition.
 The last stream identifier from the last GOAWAY frame received indicates which streams could have been acted upon.
-Endpoints MUST NOT increase the value they send in the last stream identifier, since the peers might already have retried unprocessed requests on another connection.
+A server MUST NOT increase the value they send in the last stream identifier, since clients might already have retried unprocessed requests on another connection.

 A client that is unable to retry requests loses all requests that are in flight